trevorvanhoof/throwdown/README.md

 ```content group content content```
 The next step reduces the two content blocks into one:
 ```content group content```
-The above step shoiuld include html tags.
+The above step should include html tags.

-A final step is to remove the blank line tokens, because after this any consecutive content and/or group tokens are known unique paragraphs (or headers) so the blank lines are no longer necessary to imply this separation.
+A final step is to remove the blank line tokens, but first we must make sure to merge consecutive group and content blocks, because after this any consecutive content and/or group tokens are known unique paragraphs (or headers) so the blank lines are no longer necessary to imply this separation.

 #### Generation
 Then there is the generation step.
 We simply walk the resulting tokens and output a html document.